-From the food scene (elegant yet oh-so accessible) to the music scene (two words: Bluegrass.
-Brunch.) to the art museum with a kids section that beats anything Brooklyn has to offer, Nashville is the perfect place to bring a kid or four for a long weekend or longer.
-And its a rising hotspot city in U.S. travel for a reason — so get on down here before all the secrets are out.
+With a reliably gorgeous extended-fall (the leaves change but it’s still in the ’70s) and expanded outdoor dining/playing options since the COVID-19 pandemic hit, Nashville is the perfect place to bring a kid or four for a long weekend or longer.
+And it’s an increasingly popular travel destination for a reason — so get on down here before all the secrets are out.

 Where to eat & drink

-Traveling parents need restaurants that have it all: good food and good vibes, but above all plenty of chill.
+Traveling parents in 2020 need restaurants that have it all: outdoor seating, good food and good vibes, but above all plenty of chill.
 Because do you really want to bring a toddler into a hushed upscale establishment where you’ll only get glared at?
 On the other hand, quality is key; I’m not really into what passes for “family dining” in a lot of places (sorry, Olive Garden).
-And in Nashville, I find the best balance of quality and chill at Cafe Roze and Lou in East Nashville.
+And in Nashville, I find the best balance of quality and chill at Cafe Roze, Lou, and Penninsula in East Nashville.

-The former, founded by NYC expat chef extraordinaire Julia Jaksic, is an Instagrammable hotspot where you’ll find food that is as beautiful as it is delicious — my son is a fiend for the french fries.
-At the latter, owned by Mailea Weger (yes, I’m recommending only women-owned restaurants on purpose) lets you get your weird-wine fix at brunch (Lou is known for its contact wines, fermented wines, and more) while also snagging some banana pancakes that will make any kid’s morning.
+Cafe Roze, founded by NYC expat chef extraordinaire Julia Jaksic, is an Instagrammable hotspot where you’ll find food that is as beautiful as it is delicious — my son is a fiend for the french fries.
+Lou, owned by Mailea Weger (yes, I’m recommending only women-owned restaurants on purpose) lets you get your weird-wine fix at brunch — Lou is known for its contact wines, fermented wines, and more — while also snagging some banana pancakes that will make any kid’s morning.
 Both have outdoor seating options, and Lou even let us picnic on their lawn (bless them) when we were particularly afraid of dining anywhere near other diners.

 For caffeine, hit up Crema by the river (in a possibly imaginary neighborhood that Google Maps tells me is called “Rolling Mill Hill”) or the Barista Parlor coffee shop, with locations in the Germantown ‘hood as well as East Nashville.
 I’m often embarrassed to admit that I love Barista Parlor since their coffee is expensive, but it’s damn good, and my kid loves the pastries, so there we are.